Koyamaea

 Koyamaea is a monotypic genus of flowering plants belonging to the family Cyperaceae.
 The only species is Koyamaea neblinensis W.W.Thomas & G.Davidse.

 Its native range is southern Venezuela and northern Brazil.

 It grows in habitats that are steep, rocky hillside with scattered shrubs and tree that are no more than 2-3m tall and the surrounding vegetation mainly consisting of bromeliads.
-It grows at altitudes of 500–700 m above sea level.
+It grows at elevations of 500–700 m above sea level.